bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 the transaction to the Bitcoin peer-to-peer network, mixing all of the millibitcoins in a single transaction.

-As you can see in the illustration, there is no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.
+As you can see in the illustration, there's no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.

-Now when Bob or Charlie try to track Alice's transactions through the block chain, they will also see transactions made by Nemo and Neminem.
+Now when Bob or Charlie try to track Alice's transactions through the block chain, they'll also see transactions made by Nemo and Neminem.
 If Alice does a few more CoinJoins, Bob and Charlie might have to guess which transactions made by dozens or hundreds of people were actually made by Alice.